web-infra-dev/rsbuild/packages/document/docs/en/config/source/transformImport.md

 };
 ```

-When the [Arco Design component library](https://www.npmjs.com/package/@arco-design/web-react) is installed in the project, Builder will automatically add the following default configurations:
+When the [Arco Design component library](https://www.npmjs.com/package/@arco-design/web-react) is installed in the project, Rsbuild will automatically add the following default configurations:

 ```js
 const defaultArcoConfig = [